 You have focused on a new career, examined several accounts, and financial positions and discovered a position that may match you perfectly.
-Now is the moment to form your professional person, therefore you can use some advice on resume writing.
+Now is the moment to form your professional person, therefore you can use some advice on resume writing services.

 The fact that you may make a job interview or shatter your odds with this key page — maximum two pages — is hardly hidden.
 We found out after the study that the HR managers usually receive 40 CVs for every available post and spend 12 minutes each CV looking for interview prospects.